What strategies can be used to increase energy supply?

 - Tidal barrages are very expensive

-- Tidal barrages can have a negative impact on marine ecosystems and fish migration
+- Tidal barrages can harm marine ecosystems and fish migration

 Geothermal